pydantic/pydantic/docs/usage/validation_errors.md

 ## `callable_type`

-This error is raised when the input value is valid as a `Callable`:
+This error is raised when the input value is not valid as a `Callable`:

 ```py
 from typing import Any, Callable